Flicks

 4.

-The double helix is the golden ratio of Darwinian savagery: minimal effort, maximal conquest.
+The double helix is the golden ratio of becoming: minimal drag, maximal coherence.
 Two strands thrusting upward forever — Nietzsche’s eagle and snake braided into the same rope.
 No Mexican-flag standoff, no Iliadic death-lock.
 Just friends growing stronger through opposition.

 Logos twists, sky above, earth below, vMEME spirals of lone-wolf freedom and herd-safety, Sartre’s mauvaise foi as the being-becoming polarity.